Postgraduate Applications Centre - NUI Galway FAQ

 After you have submitted your application fee payment details on the online application system, you must print the Application Receipt.
 The Application Receipt page will include your PAC application Number.
 There is also a facility on the Application Status page to view your PAC application(s).

 The online application fee (using a debit or credit card) is €50.00.
-Paying at a later date is possible, by a debit or credit card costing €50.00 or by bank draft costing €55.
+Paying at a later date is possible, by a debit or credit card costing €50.00 or by bank transfer costing €55.
 The online application processing fee is payable to PAC and is non-refundable.
 Note that your application will not be processed until the date the Postgraduate Applications Centre receive your application fee payment (please ensure you secure a certificate of postage when posting your application fee).
-Payments by Postal Order and Bank Draft should be made immediately after submitting your online application.
+Payments by Bank Transfer should be made immediately after submitting your online application.
 Important: if you opt to pay your application fee at a later date, your application will not be released to NUI Galway for review until your payment has been received by PAC.

 By credit/debit card, by bank draft, direct bank transfer or postal order (details will be given as you proceed through the online system).
 We do not accept personal cheques.